 INTRODUCTION

 The North American Energy Standards Board (NAESB) is a voluntary non-profit organization comprised of members from all aspects of the natural gas and electric industries.
 Within NAESB, the Retail Electric Quadrant (REQ) and the Retail Gas Quadrant (RGQ) focus on issues impacting the retail sale of energy to Retail Customers.
 REQ / RGQ Model Business Practices are intended to provide guidance to Distribution Companies, Suppliers, and other Market Participants involved in providing energy service to Retail Customers.
-The focus of these Model Business Practices is the Open Field Message Bus (OpenFMB).
+The focus of this document is Model Business Practices for the Open Field Message Bus (OpenFMB).

 Field devices today are generally uninformed of other devices and events around them because of expensive and non-interoperable proprietary technology.